Kumuyi identifies forgiveness as panacea for peace, unity in the society

-THE General Superintendent of Deeper Christian Life Ministry, Pastor William Kumuyi has identified forgiveness as panacea for peace and unity in the church and society.
+Pastor William Kumuyi, the General Superintendent of Deeper Christian Life Ministry, has identified forgiveness as panacea for peace and unity in the church and society.

 The man of God said even though there are offences that can leave a deep cut in people’s hearts, there is always need for anybody who feels offended by actions of another person, to take the initiative for reconciliation and forgiveness.